getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

 * Check out our [Grav Development Blog](http://getgrav.org/blog) to find out the latest goings on in the Grav-verse.
 ```

 Creating unordered lists is super simple in markdown.
 Simply use an `*`, `-`, or `+`, and a space to indicate that text is part of a list.
-For an ordered list, simple use a number and a period before the text.
+For an ordered list, simply use a number and a period before the text.

 This overview should provide you with a few key pointers for writing Markdown, but you should check out our more [detailed explanation][syntax] to get a thorough understanding.